 How Software Impacts GPU Performance

-As hinted by the previous benchmarks, there is a distinct performance bias towards the PS5 simply due to how well optimized the games are designed for the console.
+As hinted by the previous benchmarks, there is a distinct performance bias towards the PS5 when compared to its GPU equivalent simply due to how well-optimized the games are designed for the console.
 It is, after all, one of the first two platforms that developers create games for traditionally.
 So even if porting titles is easier with cross-platform X86 compatibility since the PS4, there will always be certain tweaks available only on the PS5’s unique architecture that would enhance performance levels to relative playability.

-And yes, this software optimization perk even includes the infamous initial release of Cyberpunk 2077 during December 2020.
+And yes, this software optimization perk even includes the infamous initial release of Cyberpunk 2077 in December 2020.

-Recommended Graphics Cards (Building a PC via PS5 Equivalent GPU)
+Recommended Graphics Cards (Building a PC via a PS5 Equivalent GPU)

-AMD Radeon RX 5700 XT – If you are playing with a mix of high-refresh-rate 1080p and high-graphic-quality 4K settings, then the nearest physical configuration equivalent is still your best bet.
+AMD Radeon RX 5700 XT – If you are looking for a graphics card that will deliver a similar performance to the PS5, then the AMD Radeon RX 5700 XT is the nearest PS5 GPU equivalent.
 To emulate the higher refresh rates provided by the PS5 at 4K using dynamic resolution scaling techniques, it is recommended to make use of either FSR or RSR.
 The target motherboard’s primary PCIe slots should be at least PCIe 3.0.

-AMD Radeon RX 6600 XT – If you are mainly playing in 1080p 120 FPS mode only, then the newer (and equal in architecture to the PS5) RX 6600 XT is a more stable choice.
+AMD Radeon RX 6600 XT – If you are mainly playing in 1080p 60 to 120 FPS, then the newer (and equal in architecture to the PS5) RX 6600 XT is a stable PS5 GPU equivalent choice.
 No super-resolution scaling features are required.
 Just play the equivalent game in either Ultra or High settings, and you’re ready to go.
 The target motherboard’s primary PCIe slot should be at least PCIe 4.0 to keep those last few frames in check.

-Nvidia Geforce RTX 3060 – If you want mostly 1080p, but still would like to avail more advanced technologies that would allow limited 4K gaming.
+Nvidia Geforce RTX 3060 – If you want mostly 1080p PS5 GPU equivalent performance, but still would like to avail more advanced technologies that would allow limited 4K gaming.
 DLSS is not exactly universal across games.
 But if the option is available, it can greatly help offset its memory bandwidth limitations in 4K.
 Because its PCIe pins are configured to x16, it can also be safely plugged into a PCIe 3.0 system without significant performance bottlenecks.

 BONUS: Nvidia GTX 1080 Ti – for those still rocking the legendary GTX 1080 Ti, congratulations!
 You already have a PS5-equivalent GPU!
 Simply pair it with the correct equivalent PS5 CPU, and you’re done.
 Hopefully, the graphically-intensive games you’re planning to play in 4K support FSR, so it can also somewhat emulate the PS5’s dynamic resolution scaling features.